PCMDI/pcmdi.github.io/projects/cmip5/provider-getting-started.md

     Additional quality assurance checks will be performed at the CMIP5 Data Centers, which will be described in a document under preparation.

-[Document prepared by K.E.
-Taylor; 15 Sep 2010.
-Download it in pdf format: getting_started.pdf]